ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/good-templars.md

 <article>
 {{% good-templars-minutes "1886-01-29" %}}
 {{% fig "temperance/good-templars/minutes/1886-01-29" "800" /%}}

+"The *Husbandman* is a weekly Agricultural paper of great practical utility, is ably edited and beautifully printed."
+(09 Jan 1886, The Otsego Farmer, Cooperstown NY, p5, q13.)
+It appears the full title of the paper may have been the "Elmira Husbandman and Farmer". (see 23 Jan 1886, The Otsego Farmer, Cooperstown NY, p5, q13.)

 **Strive, Wait, and Pray** by Adelaide A. Procter, furnished by Emily Mills.